filipesilva/aio-ivy-ve/aio/README.md

 I could also confirm that elsewhere in the VE bundle I could see angular/core had it's own module scope.
 At first I thought this happened because, while adding static imports to prevent lazy modules, I still left in there the dynamic imports.
 This bears further scrutiny as to the cause of the deoptimization.
 We can figure out the why it wasn't concatenated by running a verbose build.

+### angular/core

+angular/core has an increase in Ivy of 13.91 KB, from 116.38 to 130.29 KB.
+I extracted samples to `extracted-samples/core-ivy.js` and `core-ve.js`.

+I couldn't reach any conclusions from this aside that angular/core in Ivy has more code to start with than in VE.
+It seems to mostly be function declarations.
+There didn't see to be a lot of generated code, but there's still extra `ɵfac` and `ɵprov` as usual.